kickpants/comonote/README.md

 ## List of known bugs/future features:
 **Bugs:**

-#1: If navigated to another user's list, and the "My Lists" button is pressed under the profile dropdown, the user's first available list is not automatically rendered.
-Instead, the user must manually navigate to one of their lists.
+~~#1: If navigated to another user's list, and the "My Lists" button is pressed under the profile dropdown, the user's first available list is not automatically rendered.
+Instead, the user must manually navigate to one of their lists.~~

+#2: In mobile mode, pressing the "Add List" button when no lists are added should slide out the drawer, and autofocus to the add list input

 **Future Features:**

-#1: Mobile interface.
+~~#1: Mobile interface.
 Currently, the website is barely viewable on mobile.
-In the future, styling will be added such that list content will take up the whole screen on mobile, and different lists can be selected/created by tapping on a drawer icon to view a seperate menu.
+In the future, styling will be added such that list content will take up the whole screen on mobile, and different lists can be selected/created by tapping on a drawer icon to view a seperate menu.~~

 #2: *List renaming*.
 Currently, lists cannot be renamed and must be deleted and recreated if there is a typo.